MelikbekyanAshot/MelikbekyanAshot/README.md

 - [ABC Classification](https://github.com/MelikbekyanAshot/abc-classification) - library for abc classification (in process of development and publishing on pypi.org)

 ## Participation in hackathons:
-- Development of algorithms for generating voice deepfakes, 3rd place: implemented an algorithm for cleaning the speaker's audio recordings from noise and deployed model.
+- Development of algorithms for generating voice deepfakes, 3rd place: implemented an algorithm for cleaning the speaker's audio recordings from noise, removed silence and deployed model.
 - WoodHack: classification of wood images into classes grade 1, grade 3 and firewood

 ## My skills: